DW fact check: Wild claims about the US vote count | DW | 06.11.2020

 With counting still going on in many states, people are understandably getting jittery about the results of the US election.

 Unfounded accusations of widespread fraud and deceitful vote counting have spread across social media.
-With cherry-pick information or manufactured videos, these claims have often painted an inaccurate picture of wrongdoing.
+With cherry-picked information or manufactured videos, these claims have often painted an inaccurate picture.

 DW Fact Check has looked into a few of the most viral claims.